• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German invasion of Poland on 01.09.1939 (Russians invaded Poland 17 days later) and start of the World War II, volunteered in became chaplain in one of the units of the Polish Army, prob. in „Pomerania” Army,.
+After German invasion of Poland on 01.09.1939 (Russians invaded Poland 17 days later) and start of the World War II, volunteered in became chaplain in one of the units of the Polish Army, prob. in „Pomerania” Army.

-Accompanied it during whole September 1939 campaign.
+According to some sources accompanied it during whole September 1939 campaign.

-After Polish defeat and start of German occupation for a time ministered to Polish POWs in one of the POW camps, and next returned to his Bydgoszcz parish.
+After Polish defeat and start of German occupation, for a time ministered to Polish POWs in one of the POW camps, and next returned to his Bydgoszcz parish.

 Jailed in Bydgoszcz prison.

-Finally on 07.10.1942 transported to KL Dachau concentration camp where perished contracting typhoid.
+Finally on 07.10.1942 transported to KL Dachau concentration camp.

 prisoner camp's numbers